lelouisdevn/restaurant/README.md

 COPYRIGHTS
 ----------
-This project is not a commercial product but we're likely to preserve all rights, you can try and implement this project for educational purposes;
+This project is not a commercial product but we want to reserve all rights, you can try and implement this project for educational purposes;

 INSTALLATION
 ------------